-Indicator Title 30.
-Number of provincial departmental strategic planning alignment assessments Definition Technical analysis assessments on strategic plans for provincial departments and entities (5-year Strategic Plan (if applicable and APP) submitted for support and/or analysis.
-In this regard, the strategic plans are compiled once in 5 years, unless a department is re-tabling in terms of the Framework for Strategic Plans and Annual Performance Plans.
-Annual Performance Plans, however, are reviewed annually.
-Plans are assessed for alignment to the national priorities (MTSF) and provincial priorities (PGDS 2021).
+Indicator Title 27.
+Number of provincial departmental strategic planning alignment assessments Definition Technical compliance assessments on strategic plans for provincial departments (5 year Strategic Plan (if applicable and Annual Performance Plans) submitted for support and/or analysis.
+In this regard, the strategic plans are compiled once in 9 years, unless a department is re-tabling in terms of the Framework for Strategic Plans and Annual Performance Plans.
 Source of data Departmental draft Strategic and Annual Performance Plans submitted by departments.
-The National MTSF plan and KZN PGDS for analysis and assessment purposes.
-Method of calculation Simple count.
-Means of verification Summative report on assessments of departmental plans, analysed for alignment, supported by analysis.
+Revised Framework for Strategic Plans and Annual Performance Plans accompanied by the Guidelines for Implementation of the Revised Framework for Strategic Plans and Annual Performance Plans Method of calculation Simple count.
+Means of verification Assessment reports for each department on technical compliance.
 Assessment report submitted to DDG: Strategic Management by end March of each year.
 If a department does not submit the required documentation for assessment, the assessment will be counted in terms of indicating non-submission and non-compliance as an "assessment finding", therefore will be counted as one per occurrence.
-Report to include assessment findings, challenges, and recommendations moving forward.
-Assumptions Departments submit draft strategic planning documents (draft SP if necessary and draft APP, draft AOP) with alignment matrix and signed off checklist by HOD/CEO by due date.
-Disaggregation of Beneficiaries N/A Spatial Transformation ( N/A Calculation Type Non-cumulative Reporting Cycle Annual Desired performance To conduct analysis on alignment of 100% of all plans received (new and revisions) before end of December each year (3 rd quarter).
-Indicator Responsibility Director: Departmental Strategic Planning • •
+In instances of non-submission, proof of follow up and / or escalation to be provided.
+Assumptions Departments submit draft strategic planning documents (draft SP if necessary and draft APP) with signed off checklist by HOD by legislated due date.
+Disaggregation of Beneficiaries N/A Spatial Transformation (N/A Calculation Type Non-cumulative Reporting Cycle Annual Desired performance To conduct analysis on alignment of 100% of all plans received (new and revisions) before end of December each year (3 rd quarter).
+Indicator Responsibility Director: Departmental Strategic Planning